exceptionless/Exceptionless/README.md

 ## Getting Started

-_** NOTE: If you simply want to use Exceptionless, just go to [http://exceptionless.com](http://exceptionless.com) and signup for an account and you will be up and running in seconds._
+_** NOTE: If you simply want to use Exceptionless, just go to [http://exceptionless.com](http://exceptionless.com) and signup for a free account and you will be up and running in seconds._

 1. Start MongoDB and Redis by opening `StartBackendServers.bat`.
 2. Open the `Exceptionless.sln` Visual Studio solution file.